-Funfetti Cake – homemade funfetti layer cake filled with sprinkles, topped with fluffy frosting, more sprinkles and a drippy chocolate ganache.
+Funfetti Cake – homemade funfetti layer cake recipe made from scratch with sprinkles, fluffy frosting, more sprinkles and a drippy chocolate ganache.
 By our contributor, Olivia Bogacki.

 Hi everyone!
 Olivia from Liv for Cake here, and I’m so excited to bring you my first of many cakes for The Cake Blog!
 You’ll typically find a variety of sweet treats on my blog, but cakes are by far my favourite thing to make (and eat).